 - Avoid keeping their feet wet and overwatering.

 - Temperatures below freezing.
-Move the indoor lemon tree during the winter, especially if temperatures fall to freezing
+Move the tree indoors during the winter, especially if temperatures fall to freezing

 - Too little or too much fertilizer